YashPotdar/deep-learning-pulmonary-edema/index.md

 - **Lung and Heart Segmentation**: We will use transfer learning with an image segmentation model to isolate the heart and lungs of an X-ray image.
 We believe this reduces noise and focuses the network on the regions where edema would reside.

 <h2 id="data" class="jump-link-target">Data</h2>
-We constructed a dataset of 16,619 records from UCSD Health patients.
+We constructed a dataset of 16,619 records from UC San Diego (UCSD) Health patients.
 The dataset initially provided by the UCSD Artificial Intelligence and Data Analytics (AIDA) Lab had 18,900 records, but we dropped rows with missing clinical data.
 We also removed the unique identifiers for patients.

 |   NTproBNP |   log10_NTproBNP |   bmi |   creatinine |   pneumonia |   acute_heart_failure |   cardiogenic_edema |
 |-----------:|-----------------:|------:|-------------:|------------:|----------------------:|--------------------:|